-How many Vermonters are vaccinated against COVID-19 and the flu?
-This dashboard includes COVID-19 and flu vaccination data for Vermont residents that were reported to the Vermont Immunization Registry .
-This information is more detailed than CDC’s state-level data and...
+How many Vermonters are vaccinated against COVID-19, flu, and RSV?
+This dashboard includes COVID-19, flu, and RSV vaccination data for Vermont residents reported to the Vermont Immunization Registry.
+Updates to the dashboard are paused.
+This dashboard will not be updated...

 Find the most current information and guidance on vaccine ordering, administration, storage & handling and more.